-- Eat a soft diet - Avoid eating hard foods and avoid habits such as nail biting or chewing gum - · Avoid biting on your front teeth - Take painkillers (paracetamol or ibuprofen depending on what you usually take).
-Follow the recommended doses on the packet - Rinse gently with Chlorhexidine mouthwash two to three times a day for seven to 14 days (available from any Pharmacy).
-Do not use this for longer than 14 days, as it will stain your teeth - Brush your traumatised teeth gently using a soft brush - If your splint becomes loose or breaks before splinting times, please see your dentist or contact us as soon as possible - Finish your course of antibiotics, if you were prescribed any - Check your tetanus status with your GP if your injury happened where there was soil
+- Eat a soft diet. - Avoid eating hard foods, and avoid habits such as nail biting or chewing gum. - Avoid biting on your front teeth. - Take painkillers (paracetamol or ibuprofen depending on what you usually take).
+Follow the recommended doses on the packet. - Rinse your mouth gently with Chlorhexidine mouthwash two to three times a day for seven to 14 days (Chlorhexidine is available from any Pharmacy).
+Do not use this mouthwash for longer than 14 days, as it will stain your teeth. - Brush your traumatised teeth gently using a soft toothbrush. - If your splint becomes loose or breaks before splinting times, please see your dentist or contact us as soon as possible. - If you were prescribed antibiotics, finish your course. - If your injury happened where there was soil, please check your tetanus status with your GP. - Avoid contact sports until you are advised that it is safe.
+When playing contact sports in the future you must wear a mouth guard to prevent trauma to your teeth.

-- Avoid contact sports until you are advised that it is safe.
-You must wear a mouth guard in the future to prevent future trauma to the teeth - Attend follow-up appointments either with your dentist or at the hospital.
+Go to follow-up appointments either with your dentist or at the hospital.